Inland Empire (film): Climax

 In a daze, Nikki wanders off set and into a nearby movie theater, where she sees not only On High in Blue Tomorrows but events occurring in real-time.
-She follows a man upstairs and enters an apartment marked "Axxon N".
+She follows the bespectacled man upstairs and enters an apartment marked "Axxon N".
 Confronted by the Phantom, Nikki shoots him.
 The Phantom transforms into a grotesque figure with a face resembling Nikki's before dying.
-Nikki flees into Room 47, which houses the rabbits on television - though she fails to see them - and then meets the Lost Girl.
+Nikki flees into Room 47, which houses the rabbits on television – though she fails to see them – and then meets the Lost Girl.
 The two women kiss and embrace, and Nikki fades away.
 The Lost Girl escapes from the hotel and into Smithy's house, where she happily embraces her husband and son.
 Nikki is back at her mansion.

 The film ends with a celebration involving the troupe of prostitutes, a one-legged woman mentioned earlier, Niko and her pet monkey, and others.
 The women dance to Nina Simone's "Sinnerman", while a lumberjack saws a log.

-Genre

-The film has been described as experimental art work with the elements of fantasy, mystery, drama, neo-noir, and psychological thriller.
-It has also been noted as an example of surrealist cinema.
-(Note: Attributed to multiple sources.)